“Hallelujah! All I have is Christ! Hallelujah! Jesus is my life!..

 It is not about perfection in and of ourselves; it is about seeing our Savior more clearly, loving our Father more deeply, and pursuing the likeness of Jesus more intently, being re-fashioned by God’s spirit to be image bearers as we were designed.
 “In fact, this is love for God: to keep his commands.
 And his commands are not burdensome.”
 I John 5:3

-We lay down our pride and He takes over our messes and empowers us to leave them behind, making them and us beautiful and useful for His glory, our good, and quite possibly the restoration of someone else who needs to taste and see that the Lord is good and completely possible God’s redemption and transformation actually is!
-And, in so doing, we find that even the good things we have experienced encumbered, with the blinders are off, can be enjoyed fully as God intended.
+We lay down our pride and He takes over our messes and empowers us to leave them behind, making them and us beautiful and useful for His glory, our good, and quite possibly the restoration of someone else who needs to taste and see that the Lord is good and completely possible that they see what God’s redemption and transformation actually is!
+In so doing, we find that even the good things we have experienced encumbered, with the blinders are off, can be enjoyed fully as God intended.

 We aren’t to make light of sin nor fear we cannot win against it.
 Sin is dangerous; we have to acknowledge that instead of giving it so much room to nest in our lives.
 BUT God…He is more than able!
 His strength IS made perfect in our weakness.
 (2 Corinthians 12:9)